clbrge/svelte-web3/README.md

 ```

 The whole Web3.js API is usable in the `<script>` section of your
-svelte files if you always use notation `$web3` (beware, `web3` is the
+svelte files using the notation `$web3` (beware, in the Web3.js
-default notation in web3.js library documentation but in our context,
+library documentaion, instances are always noted as `web3`, without
+`$`, but in the context of `svelte-web3`, `web3` is the Svelte store
-it's the Svelte store itself, not it's value, the instantiated
+itself, not it's value).
-library).

 ### Forcing a disconnect (and the remove all listeners)

 Simply call the function `disconnect` directly on the store.
+For
-For example with the default store:
+example with the default store:

 ```js
 defaultEvmStores.disconnect()